 Democrats hold firm in demands for coronavirus relief bill as impasse continues

-Washington — Democratic congressional leaders are holding firm on their priorities in negotiations with White House officials and Senate Republicans over the next coronavirus relief bill, refusing to budge on a long-term extension of enhanced unemployment benefits of $600 per week to unemployed Americans that expired at the end of July.
+Washington — Democratic congressional leaders are holding firm on their priorities in negotiations with White House officials and Senate Republicans over the next coronavirus relief bill, continuing to insist a long-term extension of enhanced unemployment benefits of $600 per week to unemployed Americans that expired at the end of July.

-Speaker Nancy Pelosi discussed the ongoing negotiations in a press conference with Senate Minority Leader Chuck Schumer on Thursday.
-In recent weeks, Pelosi and Schumer have met almost daily with Treasury Secretary Steven Mnuchin and White House Chief of Staff Mark Meadows.
+However, Treasury Secretary Steven Mnuchin and Chief of Staff Mark Meadows said Thursday evening that President Trump is willing to take executive action to address the crisis if a deal is not reached with Democrats by Friday.
+House Speaker Nancy Pelosi and Senate Minority Leader Chuck Schumer met with Mnuchin and Meadows for over three hours on Thursday without coming to an agreement.

+Meadows told reporters that they would brief the president and decide whether to continue talks with Democrats to try to reach a deal.

+"We had what I would call a consequential meeting.
+It was one where we could see the difference in values that we bring to the table.
+We have always said that the Republicans and the president do not understand the gravity of the situation, and every time that we have met, it has been reinforced," Pelosi said.

+Democrats are seeking a deal similar to legislation passed by the House in May, which would cost approximately $3 trillion.
+Republicans have criticized the price tag as excessive, and questioned why provisions like election assistance for states were included.

-"We have to move more quickly because the light at the end of the tunnel may be the freight train of the virus coming at us if we do not act to contain it," Pelosi told reporters.
-She and Schumer argued that Republicans do not comprehend the gravity of the economic fallout from the coronavirus pandemic.
+There appears to have been little progress in negotiations throughout the recent weeks.
+Pelosi said on Thursday morning that "we have to move more quickly because the light at the end of the tunnel may be the freight train of the virus coming at us if we do not act to contain it."

 Senate Majority Leader Mitch McConnell announced Thursday that the Senate would not adjourn for its August recess until a deal was reached.
 Senators "will have 24-hour notice before a vote, but the Senate will be convening on Monday, and I will be right here in Washington," McConnell said.
 House Majority Leader Steny Hoyer announced last week that the House would be canceling its August recess.

-"Our Republican counterparts refuse to acknowledge running a pandemic in the middle of an election is difficult," Schumer told reporters on Thursday, saying that White House officials did not understand the "depth" and "breadth" of the crisis.

-Schumer and Pelosi signaled again that they were unwilling to budge on the $600 per week figure.
-Some Republicans have argued that this would incentivize Americans to remain unemployed if they were making more on unemployment insurance than they were at their old jobs.
+Some Republicans have argued that the $600 per week benefit would incentivize Americans to remain unemployed if they were making more on unemployment insurance than they were at their old jobs.
 Pelosi said this thinking demonstrated "condescension to American working families."

 Pelosi scoffed at the Republican proposal introduced last week which would have provided an additional $200 per week in unemployment benefits.